An atomic Coxeter presentation: Singular Coxeter presentations

 Under notation \eqref{pmnot}, the generating relations are \begin{itemize} \item the \emph{up-up relations} \item the \emph{down-down relations}

 \item the \emph{switchback relations}

 \item the \emph{$*$-quadratic relations}

-\end{itemize} where the only condition on $I,s,t$ is that the expressions are well-defined, e.g., $s,t\not\in I$ and $Ist\subset S$ is finitary for the up-up relation.
+\end{itemize} where $I,s,t$ are such that the expressions are well-defined, e.g., $s,t\not\in I$ and $Ist\subset S$ is finitary for the up-up relation.
+The only additional condition on $I,s,t$ is that a switchback relation requires $w_{Is}\sblue w_{Is} \neq \teal$.
 The elements $u_i\in I\sblue$ are explained in Section~\ref{s.switchbacks} in detail (see in particular Definition~\ref{def:useq} where we call $u_\bullet$ the rotation sequence associated to $(I\sblue,\sblue,\teal)$).
 The first three classes of relations are called the \emph{braid relations}.

 \begin{defn} For finitary $I,J,K\subset S$, an $(I,J)$-coset $\pcoset$, and a $(J,K)$-coset $\qcoset$, the composition $\pcoset*\qcoset$ is said to be \emph{reduced} if $(\ma{\pcoset}w_J\inv).\ma{\qcoset}$, or equivalently $\ma{p}.(w_J\inv \ma{q})$, is reduced. \end{defn}